Littleton Waller

-Littleton Tazewell "Tony" Waller (September 26, 1856 – July 13, 1926) was a career officer in the United States Marine Corps, who served in the Spanish–American War, the Caribbean and Asia.
-He was court martialled and acquitted for actions during the Philippine–American War where he led an ill-fated expedition across the island of Samar.
-He retired from the Marines holding the rank of major general.
+Littleton Tazewell "Tony" Waller (September 26, 1856 – July 13, 1926) was a career officer in the United States Marine Corps, who served in the Spanish–American War, the Caribbean, and Asia.
+He was court-martialed and acquitted for his actions during the Philippine–American War, when he led an ill-fated expedition across the island of Samar.
+Waller retired from the Marines holding the rank of major general.

 Early life and career

 Littleton ("Tony") Waller was born in York County, Virginia, on 26 September 1856.
 He was appointed as a second lieutenant of Marines on 24 June 1880 at the age of 23 and served initial tours of successive shore duty at the Marine Barracks in Norfolk, Virginia, and Washington, D.C.